A Trip Through History

-"Nottingham Panthers supporters are the best in the world and always have been.
-Even now, 54 years after playing in the opening season in Nottingham, I still see some familiar faces at the home games," said Les, who still lends a hand to try to encourage and develop local wannabe hockey stars of the future."
+Even back in 1946, it was clear though that the #PanthersNation was the greatest group of fans in the UK.
+Les said “Nottingham Panthers supporters are the best in the world and always have been.
+Even now, 54 years after playing in the opening season in Nottingham, I still see some familiar faces at the home games,".

 The Modern Era